Chilldose/PlotScripts/README.md

   Files: # The files which are plotted together
     - MyMeasurementfilePath.txt

-  Filetype: ASCII # What kind of type is my file, other options are json or yml
+  Filetype: ASCII # What kind of type is my file, other options are CSV,JSON, customizations

+  # If CUSTOM was choosen in 'Filetype', then you must define this custom specs section to tell where to find the file etc
+  Custom_specs:
+    path: <path_to_your_python_file> # The path to your python file where the importer is
+    module: foo # The module name
+    name: bar # The function name inside you want to load
+    parameters: # Additional parameters your importer needs.
+Do not use if you dont need ones
+      param1: 1
+      param2: "Hello"

   Output: myplot #Output folder path for my plots